tilek/random/principles/general/communication/feedback.md

 - If you experienced negative emotions or thoughts towards a person or their impact, provide feedback in an organized thoughtful way

-  Try not to react in real-time.
+  Try not to react in real-time. <br>
   Ideally, soon after your felt those emotions, write down what happened.<br>
   Identify facts ("you sent a message saying XYZ").<br>
   Separate your feelings and thoughts from facts (e.g. "it made me feel disappointed/angry/attacked/disrespected").<br>
   Avoid blaming anyone.
 Avoid using the word "you" unless you talk about facts.<br>